-This section contains instructions for installing SANavigator on your system.
+This section contains instructions on how to install and uninstall SANavigator on your system.

 You can install SANavigator as a client, a server, both client and server, or as a Remote Discovery Connector.
 The major benefit of using the Client/Server feature is that a SAN running on a server can have a number of clients working simultaneously on the same SAN.
 Each client can monitor what all other clients are doing, whether across the room or halfway around the world.
 Each client can access all servers for which it is authorized.
 Clients can set personal preferences; preferences are saved locally.